jimjimliu/10-question-quiz-game/README.md

 > is negligible.
 Better solution would be using context OR using
 > provider+connect for components to fetch states more easily, states do
 > not need to be passed through each intermediate components.
-> Quiz-game-react2.0 uses provider+connect, but with there is an small
+> Quiz-game-react2.0 uses provider+connect, to be posted.
-> issue in 'connect' part, so it is not runnable for now.
-To be fixed in
-> the future.

 ## Notes for me
 For this app, in terms of the scale, there are several choices: